Knut Anders Sørum

-Knut Anders Sørum (born 12 April 1976) is a Norwegian singer from Østre Toten.
+Knut Anders Sørum (born 12 April 1976) is a Norwegian singer from Østre Toten Municipality.
 He represented Norway at Eurovision Song Contest 2004 in Istanbul with the pop-ballad "High".
-He was also a vocalist and keyboard player for the Norway-based Christian extreme metal band Vardøger for many years (1994-2006, 2007, 2008–2018).
+He was also a vocalist and keyboard player for the Norway-based Christian extreme metal band Vardøger for many years (1994-2006, 2007, 2018).

 Eurovision 2004

 He won the Norwegian Melodi Grand Prix, the selection process for Eurovision Song Contest in the 2004 contest, gaining the right to represent Norway at Eurovision 2004 in Istanbul with the pop-ballad "High", written by two Swedish composers.
 In the final, he came last, with just three points, all coming from Sweden.

 Career

 After Eurovision, Knut Anders Sørum did backing vocals for the Wig Wam 2006 album Wig Wamania.

 After a hiatus spending many years, he released his first studio album in 2010 called Prøysen reaching number 12 in the VG-lista, the official Norwegian Albums Chart followed by a second album Ting Flyt that entered at number 7 in its first week of release in May 2013.